 Due to the important role it played in trade, the city was built to be defensible against pirate attacks in the Caribbean as well as any other threat.

 There is so much history in Cartagena as a result of its connection with Spain.
 To be able to walk along the ancient protective walls is one of the coolest things to do in Cartagena.
 Not only are they historically relevant to the city itself, but they also provide sweeping views of the land around Cartagena.
-A vista that gives one a bird’s eye view of the old city, and an appreciation for the size of the city.
-I would not miss this UNESCO moment.
+A vista that gives a bird’s eye view of the old city, and an appreciation for the size of the city.
+Don’t miss this UNESCO moment.

 12. Join a Street Food Tour